 While eMortgages were around before 2020 and the outbreak of COVID-19, they’ve expanded even more since then.
 More people are turning to digital mortgages as a way of taking extra precautions during the pandemic.

 How Does An eMortgage Differ From A Traditional Mortgage?

-While standard mortgages typically still feature in-person closings, eMortgages are often accompanied by eClosings, where documents are reviewed and signed remotely and/or electronically.
+While standard conventional mortgages typically still feature in-person closings, eMortgages are often accompanied by eClosings, where documents are reviewed and signed remotely and/or electronically.